syncfusion-content/wpf-docs/wpf/TreeViewAdv/Dragging-treeview-items.md

 ---
 layout: post
-title: Dragging TreeView Items
+title: Dragging TreeView Items | Syncfusion
-description: Dragging TreeView Items
+description: This section describes about how to dragging the TreeView Items
 platform: wpf
 control: TreeViewAdv
 documentation: ug